Quinton Porter

-Quinton George Porter (born December 28, 1982) is a former American professional gridiron football quarterback.
-He was on the practice squad for the Carolina Panthers of the National Football League.
+Quinton George Porter (born December 28, 1982) is an American former professional gridiron football quarterback.
+He was on the practice squad for the Carolina Panthers of the National Football League (NFL).
 He was originally signed by the Houston Texans as an undrafted free agent in 2006.
 He played college football at Boston College.
 Porter has also been a player with the Hamilton Tiger-Cats of the CFL.

 Early life

 Porter grew up in Portland, Maine.
 He was the youngest of the five children of Georgia and Michael Porter.
 He was a football star at King Middle School, then Portland High School.
 At Portland High, Porter also played basketball and was a member of the National Honor Society.

 In 2000, his senior year in high school, he won separate honors as Maine's top high school athlete in awards sponsored by USA Today and Gatorade.
 He led Portland High to 10-1 record in football while throwing for 1,600 yards and 18 touchdowns.
 He gained all-state and all-conference honors.